alphagov/sandbox-mgt/README.md

 export NOTIFY_EMAIL_TEMPLATE_ID=<template-id>
 export NOTIFY_RECIPIENT_EMAIL=<your-own-email-address>
 ```
 Insert the missing values.

-Ask around the team to obtain the NOTIFY_API_KEY that can be used for testing purposes.
-To find the Notify email template id, sign-in to: https://www.notifications.service.gov.uk/
+The Sandbox uses GOV.UK Notify to send emails.
+This requires a particular configuration to be set.
+NOTIFY_API_KEY and NOTIFY_EMAIL_TEMPLATE_ID cannot be obtained automatically and must be requested to one of the admins (Andrea Grandi or David Read).
+The NOTIFY_EMAIL_TEMPLATE_ID is also available from: https://www.notifications.service.gov.uk/

 To test password protection, add:
 ```